Chart Color Schemes

 AreaSearch assessment of residential development activity positions Revesby among the top 25% of areas assessed nationwide

-Revesby has seen approximately 140 new homes approved each year.
-Over the past five financial years, from FY21 to FY25703 homes were approved, with a further 59 approved in FY26 so far.
-On average, 1.3 people have moved to the area annually for each dwelling built during this period, suggesting balanced supply and demand.
+Revesby has seen approximately 140 new homes approved annually.
+Over the past five financial years, from FY21 to FY25703 homes were approved, with a further 59 approved in FY26 to date.
+On average, 1.3 people moved to the area each year for every dwelling built during these years.

 Frequently Asked Questions - Development